openmesh-DIY/openmesh-firmware/SECURITY.md

 Re-evaluate.
 Breathe.**

-Then choose a system designed for that level of risk.
+Then pick a system that was built for that level of risk.

 ---